Honeyball History, Family Crest & Coats of Arms

-Anglo-Saxon tribes.
+Honeyball is a name that dates far back into the mists of early British history to the days of the Anglo-Saxon tribes.
 It is derived from the female personal name Anabel, which was originally derived from the Latin word amablis, which means lovable.

 Early Origins of the Honeyball family